palantir/docker-compose-rule/README.md

 Waiting for a service to be available
 -------------------------------------

-To wait for services to be available before executing tests use the following methods on the DockerComposition object:
+To wait for services to be available before executing tests use the following methods on the `DockerComposeRule` object:

 ```java
 public class MyEndToEndTest {